jbush001/NyuziProcessor/tools/emulator/README.md

 - The emulator maps system memory starting at address 0.
 This must be initialized with a memory image, encoded in hexadecimal in a format that is consistent with that expected by the Verilog $readmemh.
 This can be produced from an ELF file by using the elf2hex utility included with the toolchain project.
-The memory layout in the emulator differs from that used on FPGA.
+When the system boots, execution begins from address 0.
 - The simulation will exit when all threads are halted (disabled using control registers)
 - Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will